Winds-Studio/DeathMessages/README.md

 For Developers:

 - The plugin uses a mix of kotlin and java and as such you must compile kotlin as well
-- Compile the plugin with `mvn clean kotlin:compile install`
+- Compile the plugin with `mvn clean kotlin:compile package`

 ## TODOs